In the following specifications, candidates need to study advance notice materials in preparation for questions on external exam papers.

 Quality assurance of the practical endorsement is carried out by visiting monitors.

-Your centre will be monitored once during the first two years of teaching, with that visit limited to one of the sciences, except for very large centres who will be monitored for all sciences.
+For Biology, Chemistry and Physics, your centre will be monitored at least once during every two-year cycle, with that visit usually limited to one subject.
+Large centres (more than 140 entries for any subject) will be monitored for all sciences.

 The monitor who visits will be appointed by the awarding organisation with which your centre has registered for the science selected for the visit.